 9. Olive Oil

 What To Do: You will need 3-4 drops of olive oil and 1-2 cotton swabs.
 Pour a few drops of olive oil on the cotton ball and apply it to your upper and lower lashes.
-Leave the oil on for 5-10 minutes, and then rinse it off with lukewarm water.
+Using a lash brush, gently massage your lashes.
+Try lash combing them too, then leave the oil on for 5-10 minutes.
+Rinse it off with lukewarm water.

 10. Biotin Supplement

 Biotin deficiency can cause loss of hair on the scalp, eyebrows, and eyelashes.
 Ingesting biotin supplements may help improve this condition (15).
 Consult a healthcare provider for the correct dosage of biotin supplements.